snoggles/make-your-choice/README.md

 - Standard build tools (gcc, pkg-config, make)

 ### Arch Linux (AUR)
-> [!IMPORTANT]
-> This is still being worked on, please follow the instructions for "Other Linux Distros" for now.

 For Arch Linux users, install from the AUR using your preferred AUR helper:
 ```bash